woojoo666/arcana-notes/Readme.md

 	someString: "hello world"
 	someBoolean: true

 Everything in Axis is an "object", which is just a collection of properties.
+The language is dynamically-typed, which makes it easy to define and use objects.

 	someObject: (name: "Joe", age: 20)      // define an object using parenthesis
 	someList: (10, 20, 30)                  // lists are ordered collections of values, but they are also just objects.
 This list is equivalent to (0: 10, 1: 20, 2: 30)